-A foundational development in this area is the quanvolutional layer, pioneered by Henderson et al. \cite{henderson2020quanvolutional}, which employs quantum circuits as convolutional filters.
-This approach demonstrated improved test accuracy and faster training convergence compared to purely classical CNNs.
-Subsequent work extended this framework by introducing trainable quantum filters and quantum pooling operations, leading to further performance gains on benchmark vision datasets such as MNIST \cite{li2022image}.
-Architectural diversity in quantum--classical neural networks ranges from fully quantum analogues, such as the QCNN proposed by Cong et al. \cite{cong2019quantum} for quantum state classification, to complex hybrid pipelines.
-For instance, the QCQ-CNN architecture \cite{long2025hybrid} utilizes a sequence of fixed quantum filters for nonlinear feature extraction, classical layers for spatial processing, and trainable quantum classifiers to establish robust decision boundaries.
-Beyond performance gains, the hybrid models are noted for their parameter efficiency, often matching the accuracy of dense classical networks with significantly fewer effective parameters \cite{huang2023image,wang2024shallow}.
+Architectural diversity in quantum--classical neural networks ranges from fully quantum analogues, such as the QCNN proposed by Cong et al. \citep{cong2019quantum} for quantum state classification, to complex hybrid pipelines.
+For instance, the QCQ-CNN architecture \citep{long2025hybrid} utilizes a sequence of fixed quantum filters for nonlinear feature extraction, classical layers for spatial processing, and trainable quantum classifiers to establish robust decision boundaries.
+Beyond performance gains, the hybrid models are noted for their parameter efficiency, often matching the accuracy of dense classical networks with significantly fewer effective parameters \citep{huang2023image,wang2024shallow}.